rya-sge/password-manager/README.md

 The hash of the master password is created with Argon2.

-The used library is argon2 : [https://docs.rs/argon2/0.4.0/argon2/](https://docs.rs/argon2/0.4.0/argon2/) with the default algorithm : **Argon2id**, a hybrid version combining both Argon2i and Argon2d.
+The library used is argon2 : [https://docs.rs/argon2/0.4.0/argon2/](https://docs.rs/argon2/0.4.0/argon2/) with the default algorithm : **Argon2id**, a hybrid version combining both Argon2i and Argon2d.

 The generated salt has a size of 128 bits.

-An another library, rust-argon2, has only a salt of 64 bits.
+Another library, rust-argon2, has only a salt of 64 bits.
 That's why it wasn't chosen.

 Link :  [https://docs.rs/rust-argon2/latest/argon2/](https://docs.rs/rust-argon2/latest/argon2/)